Should I See A Cognitive Therapist?

 Once you've verified your therapist's credentials and decided on a date for an initial meeting, develop a list of questions or concerns you want your therapist to know during your first session.
 The intake session often involves the therapist getting to know you and asking you to help them outline your goals for treatment.
 If you feel uncomfortable, disrespected, judged, or uncertain, you can also try scheduling intakes with other providers to make a choice.

 Talking to a therapist may also help you understand their expectations for your therapy sessions.
-For example, they can discuss their approach to treatment and the methods they usually utilize.
+For example, they can discuss how their first few sessions are typically structured, their approach to treatment, and the methods they usually utilize.
 They might mention if they offer homework or workbooks to clients.
-You can also discuss how CBT works and how long treatment might be.
+You can also discuss how CBT works, how long treatment might be, and how many sessions may be needed to begin to see improvements.

 Getty/Vadym Pastukh

-There are four steps in CBT related to identifying and overcoming unwanted thoughts and behaviors.
+There are four steps in CBT related to identifying and overcoming unwanted thoughts and behaviors related to a particular situation.
 Each step can be as important as the last.
 By identifying the situation, understanding your thoughts and opinions, identifying unwanted thoughts, and reshaping your method of thinking, you can start to make changes toward your goals.

 At the beginning of your CBT therapy process, your therapist can help you identify the core causes of your intentions to go to therapy.
 For example, clients might bring up marital problems, anger issues, relationship conflicts, or mental illness.
 Identifying the mental illness symptoms that are occurring and what problem you want to tackle first can be valuable.
 You may struggle to find benefits if you cannot identify the problem.
 However, your therapist can help you come to a conclusion about this area and help you develop problem-solving skills.